The-Pokemod-Group/Aegis-All-In-One/README.md

 - docker-compose.yml

 to some higher value.
 KEEP IN MIND, the higher the number, the more resources (CPU-RAM) required.
 If you have no refresh tokens you will require more PTC logins and this more replicas!
+As of April 2024 you need proxies again to make password AUTHs to PTC.
+Therefore you should buy private proxies (This is something you should research yourself.
+Asking for proxy providors is not a good idea since most proxies are SHARED and you don't want to be using same proxies for PTC as other map users out there).
+Once you got your proxies, fill:

+- unown/proxies.txt

+with the format that is provided in the comments in `proxies.txt` (remove the comments afterwards)

 Finally, before starting the stack, you should go through the `docker-compose.yml` and adjust things to your liking.
 For example, you might want to change the ports that the services are exposed on.